P-O-K/Random-Walk-Monte-Carlo/README.md

 # Random-Walk-Monte-Carlo

+Question:

-Longest possible random walk where on average you will be less then N steps from the starting position
+    What is the longest random walk you can take where on average you will be less then N steps away from the starting position?